The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-show-7-2017.md

 ## Lives:

-- Birthday Show (3stage, Cyberamic, Studio C,Weigl)
+- Birthday Show 2016 Revised
-- Birthday Show (Spanish) (3stage, Cyberamic, Studio C,Weigl)
+- Birthday Show 2015 (Spanish)
-- Me & My Friends (3stage, Cyberamic, Studio C,Weigl)
+- Me & My Friends
-- Happy Dance (3stage, Cyberamic, Studio C,Weigl)
+- Happy Dance
-- Chuck E. Says (3stage, Cyberamic, Studio C,Weigl)
+- Chuck E. Says 2014
-- Do The Chuck E. (3stage, Cyberamic, Studio C,Weigl)
+- Do The Chuck E. 2015
-- The Roll (3stage, Cyberamic, Studio C,Weigl)
+- Do The Roll
-- Happy & You Know It (3stage, Cyberamic, Studio C,Weigl)
+- Happy & You Know It 2014
-- Head Shoulders, Knees & Toes (Studio C,Weigl)
+- Head Shoulders, Knees & Toes 2013 (Studio C, WEIGL)
-- Happy Dance (Spanish) (Studio C,Weigl)
+- Happy Dance (Spanish) (Studio C, WEIGL)

 ## Trivia:

-- 'Dream Big' is originally from {{< wiki-link "Chuck E. Cheese's Show 5 2016" >}}, Nobody Knows is originally from {{< wiki-link "July 2014 Show" >}}, If Everyone We're Chuck E. and Every Boy, Every Girl are originally from {{< wiki-link "Chuck E. Cheese's Show 5 2017" >}}, 'It's A Date' is {{< wiki-link "Chuck E. Cheese's Show 2 2016" >}}, Trio is originally from {{< wiki-link "Chuck E. Cheese's Show 3 2017" >}}.
+- 'Dream Big' is originally from {{< wiki-link "Chuck E. Cheese's Show 5 2016" >}}, Nobody Knows is originally from {{< wiki-link "The Chuck E. Cheese Show" >}}, 'If Everyone Were Chuck E.' and 'Every Boy, Every Girl' are originally from {{< wiki-link "Chuck E. Cheese's Show 5 2017" >}}, 'It's A Date' is {{< wiki-link "Chuck E. Cheese's Show 5 2015" >}}, and 'Trio' is originally from {{< wiki-link "Chuck E. Cheese's Show 3 2017" >}}.
-- For franchised USA Locations If Everyone Was Chuck E. was removed and replaced with nothing.
+- For franchised USA Locations, 'If Everyone Were Chuck E.' does not play.
 - The corner of the screen during intermissions features the 'Chuck E. TV' Logo with fall leaves surrounding it.